pyconca/2018-web/pages/index_temp.en.rst

     the past year he worked with the US Digital Service completing his term, co-founded the Maria Tech Brigade, and joined the Code.gov team where he now helps US federal agencies share and open source government code.'
 %}}

+{{% speaker_left
+    speaker_name='Holden'
+    speaker_title='Python Lover'
+    speaker_image='/images/speakers/holden_styled.png'
+    speaker_description='Holden is a transgender Canadian open source developer advocate @ Google with a focus on Apache Spark, Airflow, and related "big data" tools.
+She is the co-author of Learning Spark, High Performance Spark, and another Spark book that\'s a bit more out of date.
+She is a committer and PMC on Apache Spark and committer on SystemML & Mahout projects.
+She was tricked into the world of big data while trying to improve search and recommendation systems and has long since forgotten her original goal.'
+%}}